-Lambdas, or anonymous functions, are a key feature in Python, allowing you to define simple, throwaway functions inline without formal function declarations.
+Lambdas, or anonymous functions, are a significant feature in Python, allowing you to define simple, throwaway functions inline without formal function declarations.
 Their syntax is concise and straightforward, making them ideal for short-lived operations not meant for reuse elsewhere.
 The typical syntax for a lambda function is:

 lambda arguments: expression